RhettRautsaw/PreMiEr_PacBio_tutorial/MAG_Pipeline/README.md

 <img align="right" src="../imgs/MAGLogo.svg" width="75" />

-For more information regarding the PacBio WGS Variant Pipeline, see the links below:
+For more information regarding the PacBio MAG Pipeline, see the links below:

 - [GitHub](https://github.com/PacificBiosciences/HiFi-MAG-WDL) ([Additional docs](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/docs/Tutorial-HiFi-MAG-Pipeline.md))

 # 1. Prerequisites
-If you have not yet run through the prerequisites on the [home page](https://github.com/RhettRautsaw/EDIT_THIS_PAGE), please do that before continuing.
+If you have not yet run through the prerequisites on the [home page](https://github.com/RhettRautsaw/PreMiEr_PacBio_tutorial), please do that before continuing.

-SSH into the NCShare compute cluster (if you are not already logged in).
+SSH into the NCShare compute cluster (if you are not already logged in) and navigate to your work directory.

 ```
 ssh -i ~/.ssh/id_ed25519 username@login.ncshare.org

+cd /work/username
 ```

 # 2. Download and Setup WDL/Resources